 More About Aerial Work Platforms

 United Rentals' aerial rentals are sourced from top-tier mobile elevated work platform (MEWP) manufacturers like Genie, Skyjack and JLG.
-These lift rental products are excellent for construction, tree trimming, elevated painting applications and more.
-Our gas and diesel aerial work platform rental options are built to navigate difficult outdoor worksite terrain, while our electric and propane aerial lifts easily maneuver through indoor environments with clean, fume-free operation.
-United Rentals’ selection of lifts for rent can be rented for exactly the amount of time you need, whether that’s for days, weeks or months.
+These lift rentals are excellent for construction, tree trimming, elevated painting applications and more.
+Our gas and diesel aerial work platform rental options are built to navigate difficult outdoor worksite terrain, while our electric aerial lifts easily maneuver through indoor environments with clean, fume-free operation.
+United Rentals’ selection of lifts can be rented when you need them, where you need them.

-Whether you’re a service professional doing indoor repairs and maintenance at 30 feet or a contractor completing a new construction fabrication at 150 feet, we have the aerial lifts for rent to fit your project needs.
+Whether you’re a service professional doing indoor repairs and maintenance at 30 feet or a contractor completing a new construction fabrication at 185 feet, we have the aerial lifts for rent to fit your project needs.
+Scissor lifts, boom lifts and vertical mast lifts are three common types of aerial lifts, each with distinct features that make them suited for certain applications.
+Before renting an aerial lift, consider how many workers you need to lift and where they need to go, as well as how much space you have available and the terrain you’ll be traversing.
+Learn more about types of aerial lifts in our Project Uptime article.
 For more information on our lineup of aerial equipment for rent, visit our FAQ section below.

 Platform height is the total height the base of the equipment cage reaches at its highest point, fully extended.
-Add the maximum height an operator can reach to the platform height, and you have the working height.
+Working height is the assumed height of an operator added to the platform height.
+Typically, the height of the operator is estimated at 6 feet.

 United Rentals offers lift equipment rentals from top-tier manufacturers in the industry, such as Genie boom lifts, Skyjack vertical lifts and JLG boom lifts.